NC3-LU/Diagnostic/README.md

 - Aesthetics and ergonomics improved in the report.
 Better colors, N/A displayed instead of 0% out of 0%.
 - Translation files now divided between questions, categories and translations for more visibility.
 - Add a possibility to export temporal questions.
 - Update documentation to match with new features.

+### CHANGE LOG VERSION 1.1 JUNE 2018

+- Update Ubuntu from 17.04 to 18.04.
+- Update Php from 7.0 to 7.1.
+- Add color to the category in the report (radar chart and tabs).
+- Update the Diagnostic's logo from CASES to DIAGNOSTIC.
+- Modify report to be more visual.
+- Update calculation method (no more Planned Maturity, there is now a Non Applicable button).
+- Display red points instead of triangles in the diagnostic to match with the MONARC convention.
+- Use of OpenSSL to export and upload new diagnosis which wasn't working anymore since Php7.1.
+- Add category tab in the adminitration mode.
+It is now possible to add/modify/delete new categories for the >Diagnostic.
+- Update the administration mode.
+It is now possible to translate questions and categories without getting in >the .po files.
+- Update documentation to match with new features.

 Diagnostic - Cases